FH-Potsdam/connecting-bits/readme.md

 - **A particle photon board:** To control all this and be controlled over wifi

 ## Who made this?
-We are student from the [University of Applied Sciences of Potsdam]() \[aka] @fh-potsdam.
+We are student from the [University of Applied Sciences of Potsdam](http://fh-potsdam.de) \[aka] @fh-potsdam.
 We are interface designers, product designers, and graphic designers that took part to the course “Input Output - Introduction to process-oriented design”]( https://fhp.incom.org/workspace/6176) supervised by [Fabian Morón Zirfas]( http://fabianmoronzirfas.me/).
 This project was made during the last third of the course.
 To see other project from us look at [this repository](https://github.com/FH-Potsdam/steel-ant-input-output).

 ## How did you made it?
-to be continued
+Coming soon

+### The base reference
+Coming soon

+#### Initial ideas
+Coming soon

+#### Our final choice
+Coming soon

+### Organization
+Coming soon

+#### Product design
+Coming soon

+#### Hardware
+Coming soon

+#### Software
+Coming soon

 [![Join the chat at https://gitter.im/FH-Potsdam/connecting-bits](https://badges.gitter.im/FH-Potsdam/connecting-bits.svg)](https://gitter.im/FH-Potsdam/connecting-bits?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)